niklas-heer/simpleShot/README.md

 ___Author___: Niklas Heer<br>
 ___License___: GPLv3

-A simple tool to take screenshots and upload them to an FTP server.
+A simple tool to take screenshots and upload them to an FTP server written in Go.

 ```
 $ simpleShot -h